vgupta1/EmpBayes/README.md

 # Small-Data, Large-Scale Linear Optimization

 In the spirit of reproducible research, this repository contains all the code necessary for running the experiments and creating graphs in the paper:
-> "Gupta, Vishal and Rusmevichientong, Paat, Small-Data, Large-Scale Linear Optimization (Oct 31 1, 2017).
-Available at SSRN: https://ssrn.com/abstract=3065655."
+> "Gupta, Vishal and Rusmevichientong, Paat, Small-Data, Large-Scale Linear Optimization with Uncertain Objectives.
+Nov 2019.
+Management Scienc (to appear)."

-The full-text of the paper is available on SSRN or the author's [website](http://www-bcf.usc.edu/~guptavis/research.html).
+The full-text of the paper is available at the author's [website](http://faculty.marshall.usc.edu/Vishal-Gupta/research.html).

 If you find this code or the paper useful, ***please consider citing it***.